Stooa/Documentation/CONTRIBUTING.md

 ### [Bug Report](CONTRIBUTING.md#bug-report)

 We use [Github issues][issues] to report new bugs either internals or externals, this way we ensure the issues having a linked Pull Requests and visibility near the code.
-Before filing a new task, try to make sure your problem doesn't already exist.
+Before filling a new task, try to make sure your problem doesn't already exist.

 If you found a bug, please report it using the [Bug Report template][issue_bug] and answer the questions in it, as far as possible including: